m e n u

 There was a knock and a redheaded girl poked her head through the crack in the door; Turbo, the oldest of the group, groaned: "Oh hell, Dani: closed society, women not wanted!"

-This "woman" turned cheekily to Peter.
+This "woman" looked around, turning to Peter.
 "Who said that - you?"

-He struggled not to blush and bent down to tie his already tied shoe laces.
-"Um," he mumbled briskly, "let's vote: whoever doesn't like girls can raise their left hand now or keep it down forever - well?"
+Peter struggled not to blush and bent down to tie his already tied shoe laces.
+"Um," he mumbled briskly, "let's vote: whoever doesn't like girls, please raise your left hand now or keep it down forever - well?"

 Turbo's arm shot up and he growled threateningly at the group, but he remained the only one.
-Dani was a good buddy and even played in the soccer team.
+Dani was a good buddy, even played in the soccer team.

 Now she rubbed her hands, beaming: "Proposal shot down!
 So, what have you done so far, men?"

-The 'men' looked at each other, trying their best poker faces.
+The 'men' looked at each other, trying to look intelligent.

 "Suggest we ask Xammy," said the newcomer energetically.

-"Well, well, well," the little man shrieked delightedly at the sight of the group: "Max, the computer freak, Turbo with the bumblebees in his butt, his sister Dani, the sports cannon, Stephan, the supercop and Peter..."
-Those addressed had all grinned sheepishly in turn and were now eager to hear Peter's nickname – so was Peter: "...the leader!
+"Well, well, well," the little man shrieked delightedly at the sight of the group: "Max, the computer freak, Turbo with the bumblebees in his butt, his sister Dani, tomorrows Flo-Jo, Stephan, the supercop and Peter..."
+Those addressed had all grinned sheepishly in turn and were now eager to hear Peter's nickname -– so was Peter: "...the leader!
 I welcome you all to Xammyland!
 You know me, don't you, ha!"

-Peter bent down again to pick up somthing: blushing was a nuisance, on his torture list right after birthdays, being asked questions in front of the whole class and gymnastics.
+Peter bent down again to pick up something: blushing was a nuisance, on his list of tortures right after birthdays, being asked questions in front of the whole class and gymnastics.
 He squinted up to see how the others reacted - surely with laughter?
 But they simply waited for Xammy's next words:

 "So the club is complete, don't take anyone in without asking me, I know my goats..."

 "We normal mortals call 'em sheep," Turbo corrected condescendingly.
-"So: what do you expect from us, how can we simple students be of service to His Highness King Xammy?"
+"So: what do you expect of us, how can we simple students be of service to His Highness King Xammy?"

-"Flush your bumblebees and sheep and all the kings down the toilet, buddy!" screeched Xammy.
+"Flush your bumble bees and sheep and all the kings down the toilet, buddy!" screeched Xammy.
 "Our Peter has a plan!"
-And disappeared.
+And disappeared from the display.

-"Yup," nodded a boy who looked unimpressive, wore horn-rimmed glasses and had slightly too long, straight black hair.
-"I sucked it up and examined it thoroughly -– from the inside.
-Unfortunately, it's difficult to keep up with Xammy's pace."
+"Yup," nodded a boy who wore horn-rimmed glasses and had slightly too long, straight black hair.
+"I sucked it up and examined it thoroughly – from the inside.
+It's difficult to keep up with Xammy's pace, but it's okay."

 "From the inside, what do you mean?"
 Dani asked curiously.